moq-wg/moq-transport/draft-ietf-moq-transport.md

 prioritize streams ({{priority-congestion}}) based on the send order/priority.

-A sender SHOULD begin sending incomplete objects when available to avoid incurring additional latency.
+A publisher SHOULD begin sending incomplete objects when available to avoid incurring additional latency.

 A relay that reads from a stream and writes to stream in order will